Prof Han Baltussen

 PhD scholarship Dutch Organisation for Scientific Research (NWO) 1993-96 $68,000

-Courses I (co)teach:
+Courses I may teach into:

 Date Role Research Topic Program Degree Type Student Load Student Name